 Modes of Treatment

-Trauma-informed Somatic Therapy • Liberation Psycholoy-Oriented Therapy • Acceptance & Commitment (ACT) • Compassion Focused • Eclectic
+Trauma-informed Somatic Therapy • Liberation Psychology-Oriented Therapy • Acceptance & Commitment (ACT) • Compassion Focused • Eclectic

 -